-ESU No 19's basic financial statements include both government-wide (reporting the ESU as a whole) and fund financial statements (reporting ESU No. 19's major funds).
+ESU No 19's basic financial statements include both government-wide (reporting ESU No. 19 as a whole) and fund financial statements (reporting ESU No. 19's major funds).
 The government-wide financial statements categorize activities as governmental or business-type and exclude any fiduciary activities.